If you're approved for Settle's Extended Payment Terms (EPT), you can extend most invoices* by 30 days regardless of the terms provided by the vendor.

 The cost of your loan is determined is determined in accordance with our underwriting policy and the creditworthiness of your business and will be shared to you by a member of our Customer Success team.

-I just started using Settle and uploaded my first invoice.
+I just started using Settle and added my first bill.
 Can I extend payment terms right away?

 Extended Payment Terms will be available as soon as Settle processes and approves your application.
 This requires you to link your bank account and accounting software in Settings > Integrations.

 Underwriting is typically completed within a week of this sync.
-If your business is approved for financing, you’ll see the Extended Payment Terms option for all qualified invoices.
+If your business is approved for financing, you’ll see the Extended Payment Terms option for all qualified bills.

 Will my vendor know that I am extending payment on their invoice?